lordoran/port-scanner/port scanning pro.md

 ## Fuzzing Endpoints:
+### FFUF or FIRBUSTER
 Use ffuf or DirBuster to fuzz endpoints and discover hidden or vulnerable directories:

 `ffuf -w <wordlist.txt> -u <URL>/FUZZ -mc all`

 `gobuster dir -u <URL> -w <wordlist.txt> -x .php,.html`

+### 2. BURPSUITE
+Launch Burp Suite: Start Burp Suite and ensure that your browser is configured to proxy through Burp.

+Configure the Target: In Burp Suite, go to the "Target" tab and provide the URL of the application or endpoint you want to fuzz.
+You can also specify any necessary headers or cookies.

+Open the Intruder Module: Go to the "Intruder" tab in Burp Suite.

+Define the Payloads: In the "Intruder" tab, switch to the "Positions" sub-tab.
+Here, select the positions in the request that you want to fuzz, such as input fields, parameters, or headers.

+Customize the Payloads: Move to the "Payloads" sub-tab.
+You can now define the payloads that will be sent during the fuzzing process.
+Burp Suite provides several payload types, such as lists, character sets, and payload generators.

+Configure Fuzzing Options: In the "Options" sub-tab, you can customize various fuzzing options, such as the number of threads, delays between requests, and response handling.

+Start the Fuzzing Attack: Once you have configured the payloads and options, switch to the "Attack" sub-tab and click on the "Start attack" button to initiate the fuzzing attack.

+Analyze the Results: Burp Suite will start sending the specified payloads to the targeted positions in the request.
+Monitor the responses for any unexpected behavior, crashes, error messages, or other indications of potential vulnerabilities.

+Refine and Iterate: Based on the results, you can refine your payloads, fuzzing options, and targeted positions to focus on potential areas of weakness and conduct further testing.

 ## Subdomain Enumeration: